chris-hough/dog-rescue-pattern-library/README.md

     Used for block quotes and headings.
 colors:
   primary: |
-    The primary colours are inspired by the very tree the rescue is named for.
+    The primary colors are inspired by the very tree the rescue is named for.
 They are gentle, but modern, and reflect the rural setting of the rescue.
-Used for headers, blockquotes, and any text that requires extra emphasis.
+Used for headers, block quotes, and any text that requires extra emphasis.
   secondary: |
-    The secondary colour adds some warmth and contrast.
+    The secondary color adds some warmth and contrast.
 Use sparingly for headings and extra emphasis.
   neutral: |
     A cool grey to be used for dividing sections, or less important text.
 ---